Recently updated on: September 20, 2023

 The great thing about REITs is that they are mandated by law Republic Act 9856 to pay 90% of their net income as dividends to their investors.

-Currently, there are seven REITs listed in the Philippine Stock Exchange as of July 2022.
+There are currently eight REITs listed in the Philippine Stock Exchange as of April 2023.

 When to Switch?

 Dividend investors' goal is to maximize their dividend earnings per year.
 But as time goes by, there is a possibility that dividend payouts may soon go down.

 When that happens, it would be better to sell your shares and shift to a higher-yield stock since you have most likely also gained capital appreciation.

 My personal rule is to ensure that the dividend stock I am holding on to has at least a 5% dividend yield for the previous year.

 However, you may opt not to switch if your investment goal is to gain dividend income as your passive income.

 Dividend investing is a great way to build passive income.
 It is also relatively more relaxed than actively trading in the market.